ginkgo-project/ginkgo/doc/_doxygen/pages/BASE_DOC.md

-### Modules
+## Topics

-The Ginkgo library can be grouped into [modules](modules.html) and these modules form the basic building blocks of Ginkgo.
-The modules can be summarized as follows:
+The Ginkgo library can be grouped into [topics](topics.html) and these topics form the basic building blocks of Ginkgo.
+The topics can be summarized as follows:

 *   @ref Executor : Where do you want your code to be executed ?
 *   @ref LinOp : What kind of operation do you want Ginkgo to perform ?